-Feel the morning energy from downtown Santa Barbara and start your day with brunch at Finch & Fork.
-Traditional classics include French Toast and house-made granola, or indulge in signature eats like Finch & Fork’s deviled eggs or the F&F burger.
+Feel the morning energy from downtown Santa Barbara and start your day with brunch at the newly remodeled Finch & Fork.
+Traditional classics include artisan toasts, classic egg dishes and Short Rib and Potato Hash.

-You’re not done yet.
+You’re not done yet!
 There is still more to see (and taste) in Santa Barbara.
-The vibrant Presidio Neighborhood nearby blends old and new — and features picturesque nooks and crannies best discovered on foot.
-There are several wine tasting rooms here; continue your education by sipping Bordeaux at Jamie Slone Wines, the pet project of a former racecar driver.
+The vibrant Presidio Neighborhood nearby blends old and new—and features picturesque nooks and crannies best discovered on foot.
+There are several wine tasting rooms here,so be sure to continue your education by sipping Bordeaux at Jamie Slone Wines, the passion project of a former racecar driver.
 The Rhone wines at Margerum Wine Co. are world-class.

 We love wine, and we believe that Santa Barbara is one of the best places on Earth to grow and make it.
 This project is our love letter to Santa Barbara's wine country.
 Born out of a desire to showcase the County's incredibly diverse Viticultural…

 The original “Santa Barbara Wine Country” restaurant, bouchon santa barbara searches for the freshest, most local ingredients available.
 The wine list features local treasures that complement the seasonal, ingredient-driven…